Health Conveyor Idler Monitoring System

 The sensors used in a conveyor idler monitoring system are designed to be non-intrusive, ensuring they do not interfere with the conveyor’s operation.
 Here’s how these sensors function and communicate data:

-1. Installation: Non-intrusive sensors are mounted on or near the conveyor idlers without requiring modifications to the conveyor structure.
+1. Installation: Non-intrusive sensors are mounted on or near the conveyor idlers without requiring modifications to the conveyor idler structure.

 2. Types of Sensors: These may include vibration sensors, acoustic sensors, and thermal sensors, each monitoring different aspects of idler performance.